• How long does the process take?

 Next phase: you will need to complete (1) the Standardized Clinical Knowledge Test, and (2) the Standardized Patient Exam through a simulated patient encounter.
 You will have 6 months to successfully pass both the test and the exam (the 6 months begin from the day you receive notification that your documents have been accepted).
 You can take the test and exam in any order.

 • What is the application fee?

 • How much are the annual maintenance fees?

-To maintain Advanced Practice Board Certification (APBCC) status, 60 continuing education hours are required every two years.
-To maintain Board Certified Chaplain (BCC) status, 48 continuing education hours are required every two years.
-To maintain Credentialed Chaplain (CC) status, 24 continuing education hours are required every two years.
+To maintain Advanced Practice Board Certification (APBCC) status, 30 continuing education hours are required every year.
+To maintain Board Certified Chaplain (BCC) status, 24 continuing education hours are required every year.
+To maintain Credentialed Chaplain (CC) status, 12 continuing education hours are required every year.

 • Is membership in SCA required?

 Yes.
 Current membership in SCA is required for all three types of certification: APBCC, BCC, and CC.

 • Who should I contact if I have questions during the process?